 Click Here for tab for We’re Not Gonna Take It by Twisted Sister

-Guitar wise this would be considered some quintessential 80’s glam/arena rock playing.
-Dripping with guitar harmonies, lots of whammy bar work (ideally you’ll have one of those for this song) and as much gain and distortion as your amp will put out.
-Because it relies on the ‘twin’ guitar sound so much it’s a great tune to learn with a friend.
+Guitar-wise, this would be considered quintessential ’80s glam/arena rock.
+Dripping with guitar harmonies, lots of whammy bar work (ideally you’ll have one for this song), and as much gain and distortion as your amp will put out.
+Because it relies on the twin-guitar sound so much, it’s a great tune to learn with a friend.

 About a Girl by Nirvana

 Click Here for tab for About a Girl by Nirvana

 While we don’t usually associate Nirvana with ripping guitar solos and fast-shred licks, what they do excel at is attitude and feel.
 This was was written specifically for MTV’s Unplugged television spot, which was a huge event where MTV enlisted notable bands to perform ‘acoustic’ renditions of their most popular songs.

 One thing to note about the guitar in this track is that it’s an acoustic-electric guitar.
 So while it’s technically played on an acoustic, it is amplified and has just the tiniest bit of breakup (presumably because it’s pretty cranked).
 I’d say this works just as well on a regular electric guitar.
 Flick to your bridge pickup and just use a nice glassy, clean sound and it’ll sound great over this track!

 American Idiot by Green Day